halcyon-vortex/master/README.md

 ![Logo](assets/github-compass-banner.png "Github Compass")

 ## Overview
-Github Compass provides a platform for discovery of new and exciting open-source projects on Github.
+Github Compass provides a platform for discovery of new and exciting open-source projects on Github and in your localized network.
 Github is a flourishing community with contributors innovating in countless languages and practices, and discovering new technologies and tools can be a daunting task.

 Github Compass provides the solution with algorithms to show trending repositories that are both newer and well-established, across any and all programming languages.
+In addition, the application provides personalized recommendations based on your interests.

 We achieved this by creating a snapshot of github from https://www.githubarchive.org/ log data.
 Our database is regularly updated with new logs, and uses a weighting algorithm to determine current trends in repositories.

-For more information on our system architecture and deployment flow, see the diagrams attached in this repository.

 ## Team

-  - __Product Owner__: Devin Pastoor
+  - __Product Owner:__ Devin Pastoor
-  - __Dev Ops / Scrum Master__: Ben Balaran
+  - __Dev Ops / Scrum Master:__ Ben Balaran
-  - __Developer__: Spencer Ochs
+  - __Developer:__ Spencer Ochs

 ## Microservices
 The application is built on a micro-service architecture leveraging docker.
-This allows all the separate services to reside in separate repositories.
+This allows all the separate services to reside in separate repositories, which parallel their implementation during deployment via docker containers.

 Each of the following is a separate repository, representing seperate services that reside in individual docker containers:
   - __Front-End Server:__ NGINX server and load balancer